 In addition to a rousing concert, the event doubled as a special sneak peek.
 Old vs. New: Battle of the Bands was the first public event in a newly-refurbished concert room and music museum.
 St Cecilia’s Hall was originally opened in 1763, and it contains one of the world’s most important collections of historic musical instruments.
 The museum was closed for several years due to major redevelopment work, but has finally re-opened to the public, with a beautiful building and a fascinating range of musical instruments from the ages and other objects on display.

 [Image credit: Giata Medieval Music - Phil Fitness]

-Edinburgh Old Town and New Town is one of Scotland’s six UNESCO World Heritage Sites, and the Battle of the Bands is part the Scotland in Six celebrations on World Heritage Day.
+Edinburgh's Old Town and New Town together make up one of Scotland’s six UNESCO World Heritage Sites, and the Battle of the Bands was part the 'Scotland in Six' celebrations on World Heritage Day.
 Other Scotland in Six events include a Romans vs. Picts 5K at the Antonine Wall in Falkirk and a yarnbombing challenge at New Lanark.

 You can follow the conversation on social media using #ScotlandinSix.